 The maximum processing time for issuing an EU Blue Card is 90 days.

 EU Blue Card Validity

 The standard period for which a Blue Card is valid, is three years.
-However, since this is a renewable residence permit, one can remain more in the EU under a Blue Card.
+If your work contract gets extended, you can renew your EU Blue Card accordingly.

-If the work contract you have with a company / organization / institution based in an EU country, is valid for more than a year but less than three years, then you will be granted with an EU Blue Card valid for that period (i.e. 30 months).
+If the work contract you have is valid for more than a year but less than three years, then you will be granted an EU Blue Card valid for that period (i.e. 30 months).

 EU Blue Card Rejection Reasons